Beatrice M. Hinkle: "A Study of Psychological Types" (1922)

-Hinkle composed her article as a "detailed elaboration" in response to Jung's 1913 article "A preliminary study of Psychological Types".
-She drew on her experience of employing Jung's type theories in her therapeutic practice, with ambiguous results.
-Her article was written before the publication of Jung's 1921 book Psychologische Typen, but her article "A Study of Psychological Types" did not appear in print until 1922.
+Hinkle's article was written as a "detailed elaboration" in response to Jung's 1913 article "A preliminary study of Psychological Types".
+She drew on her experiences during her therapeutic practice of testing the value of Jung's preliminary type theories.
+The challenging results of her investigations became the basis for her creative understanding and presentation.

+Her article "A Study of Psychological Types" was written before the publication of Jung's 1921 book Psychologische Typen, a work intricately related to Jung's own professional experiences.
+Unfortunately Hinkle's article did not appear in print until later, in 1922.
+It then appeared as Chapter V in her 1923 book.